MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-angular.md

    :::image type="content" source="media/vs-2022/create-new-project.png" alt-text="Create a new project":::

-1. Search for Angular in the search bar at the top and then select **Standalone TypeScript Angular Template**.
+1. Search for Angular in the search bar at the top and then select **Angular and ASP.NET Core (Preview)**.

    :::image type="content" source="media/vs-2022/angular-choose-template.png" alt-text="Choose a template":::